top of page

 Share data with a cross-border tax specialist.
 International tax is not a DIY exercise.
 Work with an advisor who specializes in cross-border taxation, and give them access to your tracking reports throughout the year. iReside's professional advisor briefings are designed for exactly this purpose, providing the technical detail that international tax specialists need to advise you correctly.

 Keep records for at least seven years.
 Many countries have audit windows that extend several years into the past.
-The IRS can audit up to six years back in cases involving foreign income.
+The IRS can audit up to six years back in cases involving foreign income, and that window extends indefinitely for unfiled returns.
 Having long-term tracking data stored securely gives you a defense that a device-only storage app simply cannot match.

 Frequently Asked Questions